 To help you learn more about aortic aneurysms and heart valve disorders, I recently filmed this educational video with Dr. Eric Roselli of the Cleveland Clinic.

 Types of Aortic Aneurysm

-Some people are born with a bicuspid aortic valve -- rather than a normal tricuspid valve.
+Some people are born with a bicuspid aortic valve (two valve leaflets) -- rather than a normal tricuspid valve (three valve leaflets).
 Having this condition predisposes a person to develop an aortic aneurysm.
-As much as half of the people with a bicuspid aortic valve will develop an aortic aneurysm.
+As much as half of the people with a bicuspid aortic valve develop an aortic aneurysm.